spring-projects/spring-framework/org.springframework.expression/readme.txt

 - For the ternary operator, should isWritable() return true/false depending on evaluating the condition and check isWritable() of whichever branch it would have taken?
 At the moment ternary expressions are just considered NOT writable.

+Syntax

+- are distanceto or soundslike any use?